 This is a great drill to slow down the motion of throwing and again, focus on throwing mechanics.
 Here is a great video showing the technique for helping players lift their back elbow and avoid short-arming the ball, almost like a shot-put.

 Players love hitting drills.
 Something about hearing the crack of the bat on a ball is just plain satisfying.
 In a perfect world, little-league coaches would be equipped with batting cages, nets and screens to make indoor hitting possible.
 Unfortunately, this is not the reality for most little league coaches and players.
 As a result, when you’re practicing indoors, there really shouldn’t be too many bats cracking.
-Take a look at some other videos of indoor practice drills.

 An oldie but a goodie.
 Soft toss is a classic hand-eye-coordination drill designed for players of all ages.
 Players concentrate on hitting the ball into a matt or against a wooden board (the only equipment you really need).
 Here is a great example of soft-toss.
 Replace the hardball with an indoor safe ball and you’ve got yourself a great indoor drill.

 Safety-Tip: Be sure to let your players know the drill involves swinging the bat and to stay away unless they are at the plate.
 Keep an eye out for wandering kids as well.

 Sure, it’s practice time and you want to get throwing, catching, hitting and fielding, but a video is a great way to show young players the mechanics of hitting.
 Call it a “chalk-talk” and bring your laptop.
 As with any practice, stations provide a great way to rotate players through drills while receiving maximum practice time exposure.
 Grab a parent volunteer and highlight a couple videos you’d love your students to watch on hitting techniques.
 Bring them in the hallway of the facility so it’s easier to hear and have them sit to watch and talk about what they’re seeing.